NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 ### Test `_deleg` label presence (unsigned zones only)

-When the presence of a `_deleg` label is "unknown", a `_deleg` presence test query SHOULD be sent in parallel to the next query for the unsigned target zone (though not when the target name server is known to support _deleg, which is discussed in {{authoritative-name-server-support}}).
+When the presence of a `_deleg` label is "unknown", a `_deleg` presence test query SHOULD be sent in parallel to the next query for the unsigned target zone (though not when the target name server is known to support _deleg, which is discussed in {{auth-support (Authoritative name server support)}}).
 The query name for the test query is the `_deleg` label prepended to the apex of zone for which to test presence, with query type NS.

 The testing query can have three possible outcomes: